 Because human trafficking is a public health issue

 The HEAL Protocols Committee helps members to collaboratively standardize evidenced-based protocols for the identification, care, and referral of survivors of human trafficking.
-Our leader is Susie Baldwin.
+Our leader is Susie Baldwin, MD, MPH.

 This systems toolkit is designed to help professionals working in health care settings develop a protocol to respond to potential victims of human trafficking who present to their facility.
 To receive a copy of HEAL's New Protocol Toolkit,

 Created by a multi-disciplinary working group, the Labor Trafficking Self-Assessment Card provides workers with discreet and easy-to-carry information about labor trafficking.
 The card contains five simple questions to help workers assess their situations and determine if they want to seek

 Studies from across the US reveal that victims of human trafficking access health care services during their exploitation, creating valuable opportunities for education, empowerment, and intervention with this vulnerable population.
 The experience of labor or sex trafficking commonly results in

 University of Utah Hospital System have a policy on Abuse, Neglect and Exploitation which covers Intimate Partner Violence, Vulnerable Adult Abuse, Human Trafficking, Child Abuse & Neglect and Sexual Assault.

 This protocol was developed by the Cook County Human Trafficking Task Force’s Healthcare Subcommittee.
 They can provide technical assistance and support to area hospitals and clinics to adapt this model protocol for your specific setting.
 The subcommittee also recommends training